A Wakeup Call to the American Church–Via Little Rock, Arkansas

 “How would I pray for the man who killed my wife?”

-“How could I pray for the Boko Haram fighter who kidnapped and raped my daughter?”
+“How could I pray for the an extremist group that is located primarily in Northern Nigeria fighter who kidnapped and raped my daughter?”

 Through tears, he answered the heartbreaking questions by saying that he remembered when he was an enemy of the gospel and how God had extended grace to him and saved him.
 And that was his prayer—”that God would withhold His wrath against the persecutors of Jesus (Acts 9:4) today and extend them the grace that saves.
 And that each one would come to a saving faith in Jesus.”

 We thank God for the privilege, the opportunity, and indeed the responsibility to join with God’s people to pray for those persecuted for Jesus’ sake.
 And we pray that God uses these special days of intercessory prayer to remind us to lift up our persecuted family every day.